JimbobKR18/JFramework/README.md

 - Components
   - ChemistryElement
+    - Emits a temperature or wattage (or both!) to hand off to ChemistryMaterials, does not change properties over time.
   - ChemistryMaterial
+    - Stores and emits temperature and wattage (or both!), temperature falls off or increases over time, based on environment factors.
   - Controller
+    - Define behaviors for objects, meant to be abstracted from, due to the variety of bahaviors an object can exhibit.
   - PhysicsObject
+    - Details how an object should interact with the environment, define shapes, mass, restitution, and various other factors to dictate how the object should move.
   - StateObject
+    - Represents a state machine.
   - Surface
+    - Dictates how an object should be drawn, including coordinate system, color, texture, shader, etc.
   - Transform
+    - Details the objects orientation in the game, can be in view or world space (dictated by surface view mode.)

 - JFramework File Format
   - Parser